olxbr/lighthouse-ci-action/README.md

 ## Recommendations

 - Collect the metrics at least 3 times for each URL using the `runs: 3` option in order to have a better precision in the result, since it will be an average of the executions.
-- Create a customized lhci configuration file according to the project and use the `configPath: ./.lighthouserc.yml` option to indicate its location for the action.
+- Create a customized lhci configuration file according to the project and use the `configPath: ./.lighthouserc.yml` option to indicate its location for the action, more details in the official [lighthouse-ci/configuration docs](https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/configuration.md).
 - Use the `temporaryPublicStorage: true` option which will generate a url with the detailed result of the metrics collection.
 - If you want to know the difference between the metrics in relation to the current code, in the CI pipeline run the action with the current version, which can be a `tag` or the `main` branch and then with the modified version in the Pull Request.